paul-green-stone/nks/README.md

 ## Installation

-To use the `anks-ca`, follow these steps:
+To use the `nks`, follow these steps:

 1. **Download**: Download and install [SDL2](https://www.libsdl.org/) library.
 2. **Download**.
-Download and install `anks-ca`:
+Download and install `nks`:
-   1. Open your terminal or command prompt.
+   * Open your terminal or command prompt.
-   2. Navigate to the directory where you want to clone the repository.
+   * Navigate to the directory where you want to clone the repository.
-   3. Type the following command to clone the repository: `git clone https://github.com/paul-green-stone/anks-ca.git`.
+   * Type the following command to clone the repository: `git clone https://github.com/paul-green-stone/nks.git`.
-   4. Wait for the repository to be cloned to your local machine.
+   * Wait for the repository to be cloned to your local machine.
-   5. Once the cloning process is complete, you can navigate to the cloned repository directory and start working on it.
+   * Once the cloning process is complete, you can navigate to the cloned repository directory and start working on it.
 3. **Update**.
 Initialize and update all dependencies:
-   1. Open your terminal or command prompt.
+   * Open your terminal or command prompt.
-   2. Navigate to the directory where you have cloned the `https://github.com/paul-green-stone/anks-ca.git` repository.
+   * Navigate to the directory where you have cloned the `https://github.com/paul-green-stone/nks.git` repository.
-   3. Type the following command to initialize the submodule: `git submodule init`.
+   * Type the following command to initialize the submodule: `git submodule init`.
-   4. Wait for the submodule to be initialized.
+   * Wait for the submodule to be initialized.
-   5. Once the initialization process is complete, type the following command to update the submodule: `git submodule update`.
+   * Once the initialization process is complete, type the following command to update the submodule: `git submodule update`.
-   6. Once the update process is complete, you can navigate to the submodule directory and start working on it.
+   * Once the update process is complete, you can navigate to the submodule directory and start working on it.
-4. **Run**: Invoke `anks-ca -h` command for further instructions.
+4. **Run**: Invoke `nks -h` command for further instructions.

 ## Usage

-Once the `anks-cs` is installed, you can use it to display and simulate different rules of cellular automata.
+Once the `nks` is installed, you can use it to display and simulate different rules of cellular automata.
 Here are the general steps to use the program:

 1. **Configure**: Set up the initial state, rules, and parameters of the cellular automata simulation.
 This may involve specifying the lattice structure, neighborhood type, and the specific rule to be applied.